S4 method for class 'featureGroups'

 for which the annotations were performed.

-to use peak areas instead of peak heights.
-Note: for calculateConcs
+Set to TRUE to use peak areas instead of peak heights.
+Note: for calculateConcs this

 The workflow object for which predictions should be performed, e.g. feature groups with screening

-that describes the LC gradient program.
-Should have a column time
+A data.frame that describes the LC gradient program.
+Should have a column time with the

 (0-100).